CharlieDigital/dotnet6-openapi/README.md

 });
 ```

 anywhere before `app.Run()`.
-In a separate terminate in the `api` directory, start our API with `dotnet run`.
+In a separate terminal in the `api` directory, start our API with `dotnet run`.
 Pay attention to the port.

 Now let's get back to our front-end.